What is the Breast Cancer Wellness Clinic?

 Making this adjustment to life after cancer can include challenges such as returning to work, fear of the cancer returning, managing the impact of a cancer experience on relationships and loved ones, as well as recovering physically after receiving therapy.

-The GenesisCare Breast Cancer Wellness Clinics are about establishing a relationship with each person, getting to know them, and then tailoring a plan to support them after their treatment - a service that is strengthened by Natasha and Jean's knowledge and experience.
+The GenesisCare Breast Cancer Wellness Clinics focus on building a relationship with each person, understanding their individual needs, and tailoring a plan to support them after treatment — guided by the experience of our specialist breast care team.

 Breast cancer wellness clinic